Sewer56/nexus-what-i-want-to-build/docs/dxt-lossless-transform.md

 for the Burrows-Wheeler Transform step of the compression algorithm.

 This would allow users with 1Gbit+ connections to fully utilize their bandwidth as they download+extract mods at the same time.
-Otherwise they may be CPU constrained without a top end CPU.
+Otherwise they may be CPU constrained without an >=12 core CPU.